TheoW03/TheoW03/README.md

 I am a 2nd year uni student with major studies in Computer science, with minor studies in math and Game design.

-I mainly make video games primarly in unity, sometimes server plugins or mods for minecraft and discord bots. normally what ever Im in the mood to amke
+I mainly make video games primarly in unity, sometimes server plugins or mods for minecraft and discord bots. normally what ever Im in the mood to make

 I mainly use Java and C#.